 There’s no simple answer to this question, as it depends on many different factors.
 These include the type of accident you were involved in, the cause of the accident, the severity of your injuries, the parties responsible for the crash and insurance policy limits.
 There may also be issues involving comparative negligence, which could reduce your compensation.

 Our experienced truck accident lawyers can thoroughly review the details of your case to give you more information about how much compensation you can reasonably expect.
-We can go over all of your legal options and answer any questions you have during a free consultation at our Waterville or Portland office.
+We can go over all your legal options and answer any questions you have during a consultation at our Waterville or Portland office.

 Technically, the answer is no – there is no requirement that says you need a lawyer to seek financial compensation if you’ve been in a truck accident.
 It is a very good idea to get one, however.
 Truck accidents can be complicated and may involve multiple parties.
 In addition, trucking companies will try to prevent you from seeing evidence under their control.

 Most people don’t have the resources to pursue a case against trucking companies, and insurance companies know that.
 Our firm has the resources to investigate your crash and build strong cases to hold negligent parties accountable.
 Our experienced accident lawyers also know the tactics insurance companies use to try to limit your compensation and we don’t put up with them.